Updated and reconsidered

 I especially appreciated the chapter on the Stomachion, a puzzle I had not seen before.
 My grandson and I had fun with all the solutions.

 I already knew the square and the Lines of the Stomachion.
-It is a geometric diagram used for layout and framing, part of Practical Geometry which was commonly used for construction least as far back as the 6th century BCE when it is mentioned in the Bible.
+It is a geometric diagram used for layout and framing, part of Practical Geometry which was commonly used for construction at least as far back as the 6th century BCE when it is mentioned in the Bible.
 Practical and Theoretical Geometry were co-equal branches of the same mathematics, Vitruvius writes of how one informed the other.

-Archimedes in Syracuse, a geometer and engineer as well as a mathematician.
-He would have known Practical Geometry as it was applied to the construction around him in the 2nd and 3rd Centuries BCE.
+Archimedes was a geometer and engineer as well as a mathematician.
+He would have known and used Practical Geometry as it was applied to the construction around him in the 2nd and 3rd Centuries BCE.
 His understanding of geometry, theoretical and practical, should be part of the discussion.
 Perhaps he was thinking about the lines as well as the shapes.
 A person of his ability could have considered both effortlessly.

-The points where two lines crossed were used to determine both design and structure: the size of a building and its frame, its ornamentation.
+Practical Geometry used lines to determine both design and structure: the size of a building and its framing, its ornamentation.

 Perhaps someone else has seen how the Stomachion relates to Lines, how these lines come from dividing a rectangle into parts, how this is Practical Geometry - perhaps even Theoretical Geometry.
 I would like to meet that person.

 * * * * *